kolaoba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1-confused_smiley prints a confused smiley to the display 2-hellofile displays the content of etc/passwd 3-twofiles prints content of /etc/passwd and /etc/hosts
+1-confused_smiley prints a confused smiley to the display 2-hellofile displays the content of etc/passwd 3-twofiles prints content of /etc/passwd and /etc/hosts 4-lastlines prints the last 10 lines of the /etc/passwd file